-The Trustee is currently working on its policy for implementing investment restrictions on the appointed investment managers in relation to particular products or activities, and ethical and moral considerations.
-The Trustee has asked appointed managers to confirm their approach to restrictions in order to better understand the managers' approach in this area.
+The Trustee regularly considers its policy for implementing investment restrictions on the appointed investment managers in relation to particular products or activities, and/or ethical and moral considerations.
+Details of the ESG current restrictions applicable to the Scheme's mandates are outlined in the IIPD.